uswong/homebridge-myplace/README.md

 <img width="240px" src="Screenshots/Fan_homekit_UI.jpg">
 </p>

-From version 2.3.0 onwards, any light switch whose name ends with â€˜ Fanâ€™ or â€˜ Exâ€™, or begins with â€˜Fan â€™ or â€˜Ex â€™, will be treated as a fan accessory.
+From version 2.3.0 onwards, any light switch whose name ends with " Fan" or " Ex", or begins with "Fan "  or "Ex ", will be treated as a fan accessory.
 In HomeKit, its icon will appear as a fan (as shown above) instead of a lightbulb.

 ### (D) Garage Door and Blinds
 <p align="left">